Fauwou/The-Record-Playlist/README.md

 - Spotify API Request Limit
     - As Spotify limits their IDs for multiple different categories, ranging from 10 to 50 per request, it made it difficult to implement our original goals in a certain way.
 We originally wanted to have a search bar that would allow for searching any music, artist, or album throughout Spotify's database.
 This quickly was shown to not be possible given the conditions, which would lead to a timeout or possible ban if we overloaded Spotify's API with requests.

-Your group's shared repository for the WDC 2023 Web App Project.

-Auto commit/push/sync to Github is disabled by default in this repository.
-- Enable the GitDoc extension to use this fucntionality (either in your VSCode settings, or in the Dev Container settings) Auto commit/push/sync to Github is disabled by default in this repository.
-- Enable the GitDoc extension to use this fucntionality (either in your VSCode settings, or in the Dev Container settings)

-See [HERE](https://myuni.adelaide.edu.au/courses/85266/pages/2023-web-application-group-project-specification) for the project specification.

-We recommend using the 'Shared Repository Model (Branch & Pull)' to collaborate on your work in this single repostory.
-- You can read more about collaborating on GitHub repositories [HERE](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests)
-- When working on the same file at the same time, the 'Live Share' feature in VSCode can also help.